Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Discussion

 \section{Discussion}

 There are a number of reasons why we may be obtaining higher best-fit stellar masses than those predicted by A22 and H22, given our theoretical model.
-These may include an insensitivity to the halo growth model, a dominant stellar spectra component, and ill-fitting AGN and top-heavy IMF stellar spectra.
+These may include an insensitivity to the halo growth model, a dominant stellar spectra component, and ill-fitting AGN and top-heavy IMF stellar spectra, and the absence of nebular emission in our spectra.
 We will explore each of these in this section, and focus individually on the AGN spectra and the IMFs in Sections \ref{sec:agnDiscussion} and \ref{sec:stellarimfDiscussion}, respectively.

 A common theme across many of our models and most of the objects analyzed is that the distributions of the exponential halo growth rate $\alpha$ spans the full range of the priors from 0.4 to 0.8.
 The median values of $\alpha$ are typically symmetric about 0.6 (see Tables \ref{tab:10234} -- \ref{tab:GL-z9-2}).
 This indicates that varying $\alpha$ does not strongly affect the probability of our spectra matching the JWST photometry for a given object.
 Recall that our halos grow exponentially starting from the redshift when they had a mass of $10^7 \Ms$ until the observed redshift, sampled every 5 Myr.
 The growth rate does not have a significant effect on the spectra because the most recent bursts of star formation dominate the stellar spectrum.
 For each object, the final burst alone makes up about 35--55 per cent of the total flux of the galaxy in the NIRCam bandwidth.
 Although this approach does not capture the individual galaxy progenitors, as in a method based on merger trees, the numerous mergers of low-mass galaxies, which have a large scatter in their star formation histories \citep[e.g.][]{Xu16_fesc, Gutcke22}, average out, producing a more massive galaxy similar to the median values found in this work.